neszeto/Retriever-Client/README.md

 # Retriever

-### *Retriever is software that allows targeted retrieval of veterinary medical records*
+### *Retriever is software that allows targeted retrieval of veterinary medical records!*

 ## Application Overview
 Most veterinary software systems are built in a way that makes retrieving targeted medical records tedious and time consuming.
 Retriever was designed to be an intuitive and targeted retrieval of medical records based on the needs of a practicing veterinarian.